Astrionics

 Astrionics is the science and technology of the development and application of electronic systems, subsystems, and components used in spacecraft.
 The electronic systems on-board a spacecraft are embedded systems and include attitude determination and control, communications, command and telemetry, and computer systems.
 Sensors refers to the electronic components on board a spacecraft.

 For engineers one of the most important considerations that must be made in the design process is the environment in which the spacecraft systems and components must operate and endure.
 The challenges of designing systems and components for the space environment include more than the fact that space is a vacuum.

 Attitude determination and control

-Overview

 One of the most vital roles electronics and sensors play in a mission and performance of a spacecraft is to determine and control its attitude, or how it is oriented in space.
 The orientation of a spacecraft varies depending on the mission.
 The spacecraft may need to be stationary and always pointed at Earth, which is the case for a weather or communication satellite.
 However, there may also be the need to fix the spacecraft about an axis and then have it spin.
 The attitude determination and control system, ACS, ensures the spacecraft is behaving correctly.
 Below are several ways in which ACS can obtain the necessary measurements to determine this.